GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/marching-squares/index.md

 Update the field hitboxes.

 **Unfill area**
-Unfill an area of the field from a given location until a given hight is reached.
+Unfill an area of the field from a given location until a given height is reached.

 ### Behavior conditions